Mean-field control problems with multi-dimensional singular controls: The value function

 the linear derivative is given, up to an additive constant, by

-Another way to define differential calculus in the Wasserstein space is given by the so called \emph{$L$-derivatives}; for details we refer to \autocite{carmona2018probabilistic}.
+Another way to define differential calculus in the Wasserstein space is given by the so called \emph{$L$-derivatives}; for details we refer to \cite{carmona2018probabilistic}.
 For functions of the form \eqref{eq example differentiable function} the $L$-derivative is given by

-A similar relation between the two derivatives can be established under quite general assumptions; see \autocite{carmona2018probabilistic} for details.
+A similar relation between the two derivatives can be established under quite general assumptions; see \cite{carmona2018probabilistic} for details.